ethereum/ethereum-org-website/src/content/web3/index.md

 ### What is web3? {#what-is-web3}

 Web3 has become a catch-all term for the vision of a new, better internet.
-At its core, Web3 uses blockchain, cryptocurrency, and NFTs to give power back to the users in the form of ownership.
+At its core, Web3 uses blockchains, cryptocurrencies, and NFTs to give power back to the users in the form of ownership.
 Chris Dixon said it best: web1 was read-only, web2 is read/write, web3 will be read/write/own.

 #### Core ideas of web3 {#core-ideas}